 Sauteurs

-We ended up staying in one of the only hotels that was reasonable priced in the north in the small town of Sauteurs, which was far from touristy and full of locals wandering the streets imbibing and listening to reggae at all hours of the day or night.
-We had trouble checking in to our hotel since no one was working the desk at the lobby since there were no guests.
-A nearby worker at a restaurant advised us to find the manager of the hotel in a nearby grocer.
-This led us on a 30-minute hunt in a grocer asking random people for the manager before we finally found the right person who was able to help us reach the manager.
+We ended up staying in one of the few reasonably priced hotels in the north, in the small town of Sauteurs.
+The area was far from touristy and full of locals who wandered the streets, drinking and listening to reggae at all hours of the day and night.
+When we arrived at the hotel, we struggled to check in since the lobby desk was unattended—there were no other guests.
+A nearby restaurant worker kindly advised us to find the hotel manager at a nearby grocery store.
+This led to a 30-minute hunt through the grocery store, asking random people for directions until we finally found the right person who helped us get in touch with the manager.

-Despite all of the drinking of residents in town, it was near impossible to find anything to eat and when we did the menu was extremely lacking, but I was able to have an incredible fish wrap with red wine.
-Sauteurs is in the far north of the island and lacking resorts and much of any tourist infrastructure. it is an interesting area with lots to see and famous for its not so proud distinction of having the cliffs where the last of the Carin Indians jumped to their deaths rather than face imprisonment from the French thus giving the town its French nae Sauteurs meaning to jump.
+Despite the constant drinking in the town, it was surprisingly hard to find anything to eat.
+When we did manage to find a place, the menu was limited, but I was able to enjoy an incredible fish wrap with red wine.
+Sauteurs is located in the far north of the island and lacks many tourist amenities and resorts.
+However, it’s an interesting area with a rich history, particularly for its somber distinction: it was here that the last of the Carib Indians leapt to their deaths from the cliffs rather than face imprisonment by the French, which is how the town got its French name, Sauteurs, meaning “to jump

 Cliffs where Carib Indians jumped to their deaths giving the town its French name to jump.